Role

 Flow#4-FaceID Sign in

-The user should Sign in to the mobile app via FaceID by entering the client and user ID and then selecting the fingerprint icon.
-A user can also set the ‘Remember me’ option allowing the system to remember client and user ID.
-This will enable the user to sign in into our app via biometric without entering client and user id.
+The user should sign in to the mobile app via Face ID by entering the client and user IDs, then selecting the fingerprint icon.
+A user can also set the ‘Remember me’ option, which allows the system to remember the client and user IDs.
+This will enable the user to sign in to our app via biometrics without entering the client and user ID.
 A user will get three device attempts to authenticate his/her identity.
-If the user fails on all three attempts, the system should lockout the user, and he/she needs to call customer service to unlock.
+If the user fails all three attempts, the system should lock the user out, and they need to call customer service to unlock.

 Transaction Payment List View